 One of the most useful applications of soft keys is as an auto-dialing utility.
-Create a file of phone numbers to be dialed by a Hayes Smartmodem 1200 with the following format:
+Create a file of telephone numbers to be dialed by a Hayes SmartModem or Hayes-compatible modem with this format:

-ATDT<phone number>
+ATDT<telephone number>

-When this file is invoked, the user may dial any number in the file by pressing the appropriate ACTION-<numeric/function key> combination.
-If a different modem is used, substitute the appropriate dialing command for the Hayes ATDT command shown.
+When this soft key file is loaded, you can dial any number in the file by pressing the appropriate combination of the ACTION key and a number key on the numeric keypad or a number key on the top row of the typewriter keyboard.
+If a different modem is used, substitute the appropriate dialing command for the Hayes ATDT command.